pkdev-en/pkdev-en/README.md

 ### 🖥️ CasioEmuMsvc-iOS
 An iOS-focused build of a Casio calculator emulator, adapted for mobile from the original MSVC-based emulator project.

+*Forked and actively maintained by me since — not counted in GitHub's language stats above since it's a fork, but still ongoing work.*

 `C++` `iOS` `Emulation`

 [🔗 View Repo](https://github.com/pkdev-en/CasioEmuMsvc-ios)